 Law, Religion, and Politics Minor

-The law, religion, and politics minor is an interdisciplinary minor unique to Saint Louis University.
+The law, religion, and politics minor is an interdisciplinary minor unique to SLU.
 In the minor, you analyze and compare legal norms, theory and practice within religious traditions and in legal systems.
-You gain a theoretically and historically grounded understanding of human dignity and justice, and you consider how laws and political structures can promote equity toward all members of a community.
+You gain a theoretically and historically grounded understanding of human dignity and justice, and you consider how laws and political structures can promote equity toward all community members.

 Accelerated B.A./J.D.
 Program

-This accelerated program is ideal for motivated political science students who know they want to attend law school at Saint Louis University and wish to save resources by applying law school credits to their bachelor’s degrees.
+This accelerated program is ideal for motivated political science students who know they want to attend law school at SLU and wish to save resources by applying law school credits to their bachelor’s degrees.
 Students start law school after three years of undergraduate study.
-They apply a maximum of 30 law school credit hours completed in their first year to their undergraduate degree program and receive their bachelor’s degree after the successful completion of the first year of SLU Law.
+They apply a maximum of 30 law school credit hours completed in their first year to their undergraduate degree program and receive their bachelor’s degree after successfully completing the first year of SLU Law.

 Courses on Law